Dumebii/Articles/cleo99pc9000l09l0gmxiccp4.md

 const app = express();

 app.listen(3000, funtion(){
-console.log('THe server has started on port 3000')};
+console.log('The server has started on port 3000')};
 ```

-You will see this spin-up on your terminal window when you start the server.
+You will see the console message spin-up on your terminal window when you start the server.
 This shows you that your server has started running.

 *To exit the server on the terminal, type* `ctrl + c` *or* `cmd + c`*.*